exakat/exakat/docs/Development.rst

 * Filter : Docs for Filter

+* FollowCalls : Follow calls of the argument of a function to another function. foo($a, $b) { goo($b); } : the call to $b may be followed to goo(), while no calls may be followed by $a.

 * FollowExpression : Docs for FollowExpression

+* FollowParAs : Follow links while skipping parenthesis, assignations, ternary and coalese operators, as they do not provide any meaning there.
+This step was initially called 'Follow Parenthesis Assignations'.
+The links provided are followed as long as they match the provided ones in argument, or the 4 atoms mentioned previously.
+Ternary and Coalesce are followed in all their branches.

 * FullcodeInside : Docs for FullcodeInside

 * FullcodeIs : Docs for FullcodeIs

+* FullcodeIsNot : Checks that the current atom's fullcode property is not one of the provided values.
+One value may be provided as a string, multiple values must be provided as an array of string.
+The step may be case-sensitive or not, by using self::CASE_SENSITIVE or self::CASE_INSENSITIVE as the second argument (default to self::CASE_INSENSITIVE)

 * FullcodeLength : Docs for FullcodeLength